-- G. If any of the provisions of this MOU shall be held or made invalid by a statute, rule, regulation, decision of a tribunal or otherwise, the remainder of this MOU shall not be affected thereby and, to this extent, the provision of this MOU shall be deemed to be severable. - H. HCR, at its discretion, may exercise its option to modify any provision in this MOU including, but not limited, on as needed basis, with mutual written consent of the parties. - This MOU may be executed in one or more counterparts, each of which will be deemed the original and all of which taken together as a whole, shall constitute one and the same instrument. - J. Upon the expiration of this MOU, all provisions of this MOU related to confidentiality and security will survive.
+- G. If any of the provisions of this MOU shall be held or made invalid by a statute, rule, regulation, decision of a tribunal or otherwise, the remainder of this MOU shall not be affected thereby and, to this extent, the provision of this MOU shall be deemed to be severable. - H. HCR, at its discretion, may exercise its option to modify any provision in this MOU including, but not limited, on as needed basis, with mutual written consent of the parties. - I. This MOU may be executed in one or more counterparts, each of which will be deemed the original and all of which taken together as a whole, shall constitute one and the same instrument. - J. Upon the expiration of this MOU, all provisions of this MOU related to confidentiality and security will survive.

+CONTINUUM OF CARE LEAD ORGANIZATION

+By: Name: Kathleen Schlather

+Title: Executive Director

+Approved as to Form by Legal Counsel

-CONTINUUM OF CARE LEAD ORGANIZATION HOMES AND COMMUNITY RENEWAL By: Malle Schlather Name: Kathleen Schlather Title: Executive Director By: Name: Rebecca Koepnick Title: Chief Strategy Officer for Portfolio Preservation Approved as to Form by Legal Counsel Approved as to Fiscal Sufficiency: Ву: Ву: Bomopregha A. Julius, HTFC Senior Attorney Stacey Mickle, HTFC Treasurer
+HOMES AND COMMUNITY RENEWAL

+By: \\\\\\ Name: Rebecca Koepnick Title: Chief Strategy Officer for Portfolio Preservation

+Approved as to Fiscal Sufficiency:

+By:

+Bomopregha A. Julius, HTFC Senior Attorney

+By:

+Stacey Mickle, HTFC Treasurer